 Dr David Nthubu Koloane was born in Alexandra, Johannesburg.
 He currently works at the Bag Factory Artists’ Studios.
 Koloane’s work addresses socio-political matters and contributions to the furtherance of disadvantaged black South African artists during and after the apartheid era.

-Co-founder of Johannesburg's first black art gallery in the late 1970s, David Koloane's biography reads like a potted history of contemporary black visual art in South Africa.
-In the 1960s he was a young apprentice with the Polly Street group of artists ("it was basically the first place where black artists could come together under one roof in Johannesburg," says Koloane); between 1974 and 1977 he served an apprenticeship under Bill Ainslie at the Johannesburg Art Foundation; and in July 1982, Koloane was the visual arts coordinator of a pivotal rally of arts and culture workers, the Culture and Resistance Festival held in Botswana.
+He is the co-founder of Johannesburg's first black art gallery in the late 1970s.
+Koloane's biography reads like a potted history of contemporary black visual art in South Africa.
+In the 1960s he was a young apprentice with the Polly Street group of artists ("it was basically the first place where black artists could come together under one roof in Johannesburg," says Koloane).
+Koloane, along with sir Robert Loder founded the Bag Factory Artists’ Studios.

 © 2018 LL Editions